 Term deposits in a nutshell

 Term deposits are products designed to help you grow your savings.
 When you deposit your money into a term or Guaranteed Investment Certificate (aka GIC – different name, same product) you set it aside for a specific length of time or ‘term’ and in return, you get a higher interest rate than a standard savings account.
 A term length can be anywhere between 30 days to 5+ years.
 Usually, the rule is, the longer your money is in the term, the higher your interest rate is.
-The day it matures or when the term is over, the interest pays out to you.
+The interest pays out to you on the day it ‘matures’ or when the term is over

 When you’ll get your money back